xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-018.md

 publish: false
 ---

-# Lesson 18 - Refactoring with ECS
+# Lesson 18 - Refactor with ECS

 I've decided to refactor at this point.